Cross-correlating radial peculiar velocities and CMB lensing convergence: Introduction

 With the above motivations in mind, in this work we investigate for the first time the cross-correlation between the CMB lensing signal and the distribution of radial peculiar velocities (PV) of galaxies along the line of sight.
 Indeed, due to the presence of LSS, galaxies are not at rest with respect to the cosmological rest frame and move from underdense regions to overdense ones, following the strength of the local gravitational potential.
 We define the radial PV as the projection along the line of sight of the velocity induced by these inhomogeneities.
 In recent years, several works have shown \cite{Koda:2013eya,Huterer:2016uyq,Macaulay:2016uwy,Andersen:2016ywu,Howlett:2017asw,Amendola:2019lvy,Quartin:2021dmr,Whitford:2021xqk,Lai:2022sgp} the positive impact of PV measurements in combination with redshift survey data in constraining cosmological parameters.
 Ongoing and upcoming surveys like DESI \cite{DESI:2016fyo} and 4HS \cite{https://doi.org/10.18727/0722-6691/5117} will provide an order of magnitude more PV measurements than existing catalogs like SDSS \cite{Howlett:2022len}, with increased precision and redshift depth.
 For these reasons, cosmological inference with PV is an active field of research and a promising avenue to test our understanding of gravity.

 At linear order in perturbation theory, the gradient of the PV is proportional to the matter density contrast $\delta$, making them a powerful tracer of the CDM distribution with no dependence on the galaxy bias $b(z)$.
 State of art PV surveys usually target objects located within redshift $z \leq 0.1$.
 On the other hand, most of the gravitational lensing is induced by the LSS at higher redshift, $z\sim 1$.
 Because of this huge difference, one would naively expect the signal from the cross correlation of the two to be essentially vanishing.
 Surprisingly, as we are going to show, this is not the case.
 Even if intrinsically small, our results indicate that current and forthcoming experiments may be able to detect the aforementioned cross-correlation.
+Our findings show that the main obstacle towards the detection of the signal is the scale-dependent dispersion associated with direct PV measurements.
+We also find that reconstructed PV can alleviate this problem, but require model dependent assumptions on cosmological parameters such as the linear galaxy bias $b(z)$.

 The structure of the paper is the following: in Sec.~\ref{angcorr} we briefly review the formalism used to define angular cross-correlations between cosmological observables.
 In Sec.~\ref{PVCMB-theory} we compute the theoretical expectation for the cross-correlation between the CMB convergence $\kappa$, a measurement of the CMB lensing, and radial PV as function of the angular scale $\ell$.
 We also discuss the physical properties of the signal, and derive the covariance matrix.
 In Sec.~\ref{Dataset} we introduce the datasets used in this work, and in Sec.~\ref{Results} we present our results for the expected cumulative signal-to-noise ratio (S/N) for existing and forthcoming surveys.
 Finally, in Sec.~\ref{Discussion} we discuss our findings and address future shortcomings.